• Skip to primary navigation

 Does vinegar and water speed up thaw time?

 Vinegar and water thawing is another method to thaw beef.
 The idea behind using vinegar to defrost meat is that vinegar lowers the water’s freezing point, which speeds up the thawing process.
+In our testing, vinegar did not thaw beef faster than plain cold water.
+We recommend sticking with standard cold-water thawing.

 Can you cook beef from frozen?